CarBikeBhp

 European Union: Zero Emission by 2035 Roadmap

-• High taxes on CO₂-heavy vehicles
+• Higher taxes on high CO₂ emitting vehicles

-• Grants for EV infrastructure and charging stations
+• Government grants for EV charging infrastructure

 Impact: